vinomanick/ember-event-scheduler/tests/dummy/app/templates/docs/components/calendar.md

 For day view: Displays the odd slots spanning 2 columns formatted based on the selected view slot format provided in the options except for the first and last slot in a single row.

 For week/month view: Displays each slot interval with day and date as individual elements in a single row.
-The date is displayed as icon button and on clicking it,
-#### 1. Navigates to the respective date in day view
+The date is displayed as icon button and on clicking it, will trigger the **onDateView** hook with the selectedDate as the clicked date button and selectedView as day view.
-#### 2. Clears the scheduler's events and resources
-#### 3. Set the calendar to loading state and trigger onCalendarRefresh hook with the newly selected date.

 ### Empty